 Months of entry

-The MSc in International Conflict and Cooperation prepares students to address the variety of challenges facing states, civil society actors, and international organizations today.
-Contemporary dilemmas surrounding the politics of climate change negotiations, civil war, human rights, international terrorism, and humanitarian intervention provide some of the raw material of the MSc that is studied in depth over the course of the academic year.
+Contemporary dilemmas surrounding the politics of climate change negotiations, civil war, human rights, international terrorism and humanitarian intervention provide some of the raw material for this MSc, which are studied in-depth over the course of the academic year.

 Qualification and course duration